 To understand the process of relocation, an understanding of the concept of sections is essential.

 It helps to imagine each section as a bucket.
 When the assembler hits a section directive, it puts the code/data following the directive in the selected bucket.
 Thus the code/data that belong to particular section appear in contiguous locations.
-The following figures shows how the assembler re-arranges data into sections.
+The following figures show how the assembler re-arranges data into sections.

 Now that we have an understanding of sections, let us look into the primary reasons for which relocation is performed.